-Boiled Vs. Steamed
+Boiled vs. Steamed

 Boiled rice tends to produce a firmer, more distinct grain, and works better with long-grain varieties such as basmati.
-Steaming turns out a stickier rice, which works well for sushi or dishes that might be eaten with chopsticks, and recipes that generally call for a shorter-grain rice, such as Spanish Valencia or Calrose.
+Steaming turns out stickier rice, which works well for sushi or dishes that might be eaten with chopsticks, and recipes that generally call for shorter-grain rice, such as Spanish Valencia or Calrose.

-To produce a stickier result with medium- to short-grain rice, reduce the amount of water to a 1.25-to-1 ratio.
+To produce a stickier result with medium or short-grain rice, reduce the amount of water to a 1.25-to-1 ratio.
 For example, 1 1/4 cups water for 1 cup of rice.
 Combine the water and rice in a saucepan with a tight-fitting lid and stir.
 Bring the water to a boil and cook, uncovered, until the water level drops below the surface of the rice, approximately 5 minutes.
 Reduce the heat to low and cover the pot.
 Simmer the rice for an additional 15 minutes without lifting the lid.
 Remove the pot from the heat and let it stand for an additional 5 minutes.

 Brown rice requires roughly 50 percent more water and at least double the cooking time.
 To achieve the signature creaminess of risotto (especially with short-grained rice), cooks add a 4-to-1 ratio of liquid to the rice in intervals accompanied by constant stirring.
 Boiled rice, a more common preparation in Indian cuisine, starts with enough water to cover the rice by an additional inch or two, maintaining a moderate boil throughout the cooking time.
 Any remaining water is drained once the rice reaches the desired texture.